bugzilla/bugzilla/docs/en/rst/installing/windows.rst

 Perl Modules
 ============

-Bugzilla requires a number of perl modules to be installed.
-They are available in the ActiveState repository, and are installed with the :file:`ppm` tool.
-You can either use it on the command line, as below, or just type :command:`ppm`, and you will get a GUI.
+Bugzilla requires a number of Perl modules to be installed.
+Some of them are mandatory, and some others, which enable additional features, are optional.

+If you are using ActivePerl, these modules are available in the ActiveState repository, and are installed with the :file:`ppm` tool.
+You can either use it on the command line as below, or just type :command:`ppm`, and you will get a GUI.
 If you use a proxy server or a firewall you may have trouble running PPM.
 This is covered in the
 `ActivePerl FAQ <http://aspn.activestate.com/ASPN/docs/ActivePerl/faq/ActivePerl-faq2.html#ppm_and_proxies>`_.

-Install the following modules with:
+Install the following mandatory modules with:

 :command:`ppm install <modulename>`